tradecloud/tradecloud-docs-api-v2/checklist.md

 ## Checklist API Integration Design

 TODO: this is only needed when you build your own integration.
-Make this clear in a flow diagram?
+Make this clear in a flow diagram??

 When starting to build and integration with the Tradecloud One API, make sure to check the following: